fablabbrighton/digital-fabrication-module/docs/_course-notes/week-6-embedded-programming.md

 See [board programming guide]({{ site.baseurl }}/guides/guide-board-programming) for details on how to get a program onto your board

 Flexible:
-1. Upload an Arduino Blink sketch
+1. Upload an Arduino Blink sketch (in [simulation](https://www.tinkercad.com) if you cannot access or make a physical board)
 2. Communicate with your board over a serial connection
 3. Connect two boards together over SPI
 4. Communicate with another program on your computer, e.g. Processing.